 Factual may place one or more cookies on a User’s computer if the User visits the Factual Site.
 Factual’s cookies may collect information to facilitate access to Factual’s website and to personalize the User’s online experience.

-Third-party service providers with whom Factual works, such as Google Analytics, may use tools such as cookies, web beacons, and similar technologies which collect information that tracks Users’ use of the Site (and other unrelated sites over time).
-These technologies may be used to assist Factual in offering the Site, such as managing the content on the Site and understanding how Users interact with the Site, and for interest-based advertising purposes (including to show Users ads about Factual services on unrelated websites).
+Analytics: Factual also works with third-party service providers, such as Google Analytics, which collect information about Users’ use of the Site and Factual Services (and other unrelated sites over time).
+Data collected via Google Analytics can be connected to other data that Factual has about its Users.
+These third-party service providers may use tools such as cookies, web beacons, and similar technologies to provide their services.
+These technologies may be used to assist Factual in offering the Site, such as managing the content on the Site and understanding how Users interact with the Site.
 Factual does not control the third-party technologies employed on its Site for this purpose.
 To learn more about how Google Analytics collects and processes data and the choices Users may have to control these activities, please visit http://www.google.com/intl/en/policies/privacy/partners.
-Please see Section 4(b) above to learn about and exercise User choices regarding interest-based advertising by third parties through the Site.

 Factual may disclose personal information collected on this Site or through other account tools (including contact or billing information):

 Factual uses reasonable physical, managerial, and technical safeguards to preserve the integrity and security of Users’ personal information.